FevenBelay23/Inspirational_Quotes-/README.md

   Our app will have two roles Admin and users

+The users:

-The users: are able to sign up by filling our registration form.
+   Are able to sign up by filling our registration form.

+   Are able to log in to  their account when they want to.

-           Are able to log in or log out of their account when they want to.
+   Are able to log out of their account when they want to.

    And they are able to read the motivational quotes whenever they  want to as long as they Have logged in to their account.

+The admin:

-The admin: Can read through the pages of motivational quotes.
+   Can read through the pages of motivational quotes.

    Can add quotes to the page.

    Can add delete quotes from the page.

    Can update the quotes to the page